 You certainly won’t have Borough Market to yourself, but it’s one of those London experiences we think is worth putting up with the crowds for.
 Borough Market is closed on Monday.

-After Borough Market, walk along the South Bank, picking off some of the sights on this great promenade.
-Our South Bank London guide, which includes additional stops along the way, has more information.
+After Borough Market, walk along the South Bank, picking off some of the sights you didn’t get to on day 1.
+(You’re at the other end today)

 Weave through the backstreets behind Borough Market (use our map above) to get to Bankside, the pedestrianised footpath along the banks of the Thames.

 One of the first landmarks you’ll encounter is the Shakespeare Globe.
-This is a realistic recreation of the Globe Theatre, which was built in 1599 and housed many of Shakespeare’s original plays.
+This is a realistic recreation of the Globe Theatre, built in 1599 and home to many of Shakespeare’s original plays.

 For this itinerary, you’ll probably just be admiring it from the outside, but if you are keen on seeing a production, visit the Shakespeare Globe website.